Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Introduction

 Our results show that planning is task-contingent and weakly modulated by the training objective loss, i.e., MTP versus NTP.
 When the task demands a longer horizon, the LM’s pre-output states retain information about tokens beyond the immediate next step.
 In contrast, in locally syntactic settings, this dependence concentrates near the next token.
 Training with MTP loss modestly reduces purely myopic behavior.
 Internally, the model encodes alternatives to the produced answer, and the strength of this branching awareness of the plan varies with task difficulty and model quality.
-Finally, next-token decisions draw most strongly on the last layers and the most recent token indices, yet earlier blocks retain nontrivial information, indicating stateful computation.
+Finally, next-token decisions draw most strongly on the last layers and the most recent token indices.

 \paragraph{Related work.} Despite the recent advances in LM planning abilities \citep{wang2024guiding, sel2025llms,wei2022chain,yao2023tree, besta2024graph, zhao2023large,wang2024voyager,shen2023hugginggpt}, recent studies highlight that significant challenges remain, and current approaches to LM planning still fall short of fully addressing complex reasoning and decision-making tasks.
-For example, \cite{lin2025existing} show that models can produce conflicting answers under logically related prompts despite local plausibility, which shows lack of long-horizon planning although short-horizon it works fine; \cite{ahn2025promptreverse, saxena2024evaluating,momennejad2023evaluating,wang2024alpine} highlight inconsistencies in the model’s outputs and struggles with planning tasks.
+For example, \cite{lin2025existing} show that models can produce conflicting answers under logically related prompts despite local plausibility, which shows lack of long-horizon planning; \cite{ahn2025promptreverse, saxena2024evaluating,momennejad2023evaluating,wang2024alpine} highlight inconsistencies in the model’s outputs and struggles with planning tasks.
 Taken together, these findings underscore that understanding whether and how planning arises in LMs is not only an open empirical challenge, but also central to both their interpretability and the principled design of future model architectures.